-The flashing red indicator light next to the OPEN button on the Smart DC Controller is considered the 'heart' beat of the system (see Figure 31).
+The flashing red indicator light next to the OPEN button on the Smart DC Controller is considered the heart beat of the system.
 It indicates that the electronics board is receiving power.
 When AC power is lost, the rate of flashing slows down.
-Another indicator light, above the display, is multi-colored and corresponds to the action that the operator is performing:
+Another indicator light, above the display, is multicolored and corresponds to the action that the operator is performing:

-- Green the operator is stopped.

-- Flashing yellow the operator is running.

-- Red the operator has experienced an error.

-- Not lit AC power is lost.
+- Green AC power and Run mode - Yellow Menu mode - Red indicates the operator has experienced an Alert, Fault, or Error. - Not lit AC power is lost.
 Pressing the SHOW LEDs button indicates which inputs, if any, are active.

-Refer to Figure 51 for the SHOW LEDs location on the board.
+Figure 29.
+Heartbeat Display